SwanseaUniversityMedical/concept-library/README.md

 ```

 Now you're ready to start debugging:
-1. Build the container `docker-compose -p cll -f docker-compose.dev.yaml --profile dev up --build` and ensure it is running
+1. Build the container `docker compose -p cll -f docker-compose.dev.yaml --profile dev up --build` and ensure it is running
 2. Add a breakpoint to the file that you are debugging
 3. In Visual Studio Code, open the `Run and Debug Menu` by clicking the icon on the left-hand side of the screen or using the hotkey `CTRL + SHIFT + D`
 4. At the top of the debug menu, select the `Debug Application` option